horizon-europe-2023-ire/horizon-europe-2023-ire/_pages/research.md

 sensor technology.
 This includes soft robot design, model-based sensing, learning-based navigation, sensory augmentation, human-robot cooperation, or robot-based training.

 The irruption of intelligent robotic endoscopy can drastically advance the possibilities for in-vivo endoscope navigation, endoscope design, and clinical operator training.
 Altogether, given the ageing European population and the massive European effort on beating cancer (BECA), intelligent robotic endoscopy manifests as a key approach to safety and effectiveness under the expected increase in endoscopic procedures.

+## Intelligent robotic endoscopy
+The Intelligent Robotic Endoscopes (IRE) for improved healthcare services project will address multiple scientific and technical challenges across intelligent robotic endoscopy.
+Due to the underactuated and under-sensed nature of endoscopes, the project will leverage a digital value chain based on simulation models and learning-based techniques to reconstruct missing information and guide intelligent algorithms.
+The development of simulation models of soft endoscopes and soft anatomy will be rooted on modern methods of statistical modelling for anatomy/geometry, and model-order reduction and differentiable simulation for mechanics.
+Furthermore, learning-based techniques will drive the design of control policies, navigation methods, and navigation feedback based on sensory augmentation.
+The proposed simulation models and learning-based control methods will be applied to solve problems of endoscope design, intelligent navigation assistance, virtual-reality-based training, and soft robot phantom-based testing/training.
+Novel methods will be tested on phantoms, as a validation step toward clinical deployment.
+Intelligent endoscopes are not meant to replace the human operator but will empower the operator with enriched information to make informed decisions.
+The project results will be demonstrated on colonoscopy, as a particularly impactful case of endoscopy.

-## Objectives
+# Objectives and ambition

 The IRE project aims to empower endoscopy technology by inventing next-step autonomy robotic functionalities that create a step change in undertaking non-repetitive colonoscopy cancer screening procedures in realistic laboratory